nilsfriess/ParticleFilter/README.md

 #include <particlefilter.hh>
 ```
 This uses the C++ header `<execution>` which itself depends on [Intel's TBB Library](https://software.intel.com/en-us/tbb).
-If the constant `PF_USE_PARALLEL` is not set, however, the library itself is completely dependency free.
+If the constant `PF_USE_PARALLEL` is not set, however, the library itself is completely dependency-free (i.e. depends only on the C++ standard library).

 ## Running the examples
 The repository contains three examples located in the folder [apps](apps).
-The can be easily compiled using [CMake](https://cmake.org/).
+They can be easily compiled using [CMake](https://cmake.org/).
 Example 2 and 3
 depend on third-party libraries.
 The first example can be used as-is.

 ### Example 1 (Simple nonlinear non-Gaussian example)